-SAN DIEGO (CNS) — The average price of a gallon of self-serve regular gasoline in San Diego County rose one-tenth of a cent Saturday to $4.385, one day after a five-day streak of increases ended when it was unchanged.
+SAN DIEGO (CNS) - The average price of a gallon of self-serve regular gasoline in San Diego County rose one-tenth of a cent Sunday to $4.546, one day after run of 27 increases in 28 days ended when it dropped three-tenths of a cent.

 Crude oil costs account for slightly more than half of the pump price, according to the U.S. Energy Information Administration.